 - offer access to supported internships.

-Learning Disability Wales is leading a consortium of organisations to deliver the Engage to Change project.
-These include supported employment agencies ELITE (in South Wales) and Agoriad (in North Wales), self-advocacy organisation All Wales People First, and the National Centre for Mental Health (NCMH) at Cardiff University.
-We are also working in collaboration with the international internship programme Engage to Change DFN Project SEARCH.
+Learning Disability Wales led a consortium of organisations to deliver the Engage to Change project.
+These included supported employment agencies ELITE (in South Wales) and Agoriad (in North Wales), self-advocacy organisation All Wales People First, and the National Centre for Mental Health (NCMH) at Cardiff University.
+We are also worked in collaboration with the international internship programme DFN Project SEARCH.